 Said buttons can be customised to reflect how you use the TV.
 The default selection offers app and device icons but you can add your own preferred streaming service, or a connected device.

-Panasonic HZ2000 Performance — Behold perfectly tuned sound and vision
+Panasonic HZ2000 picture quality — Behold perfectly tuned vision

 When it comes to images, the HZ2000 paints like a master.
 There are several reasons for this.